Today is my mother’s birthday. I never forget. How could I?

 And it always unfolded in a way she enjoyed.
 Not one person who knew my mother would have disappointed her on her birthday.
 Why, it would have been like disappointing a six-year old!

 When my dad was living, he always lavished her with gifts, chocolates and flowers – and he usually took her out to dinner at a nice restaurant.

 Since I was an only child, my children were her only grandchildren.
 I taught them early that their grandmother’s birthday was a very special occasion and they never forgot.
 She adored them and they her.

-She lived 85 years, and right up until her last birthday, just a month before she died, I, her only child, made a big deal of her special day.
+She lived 85 years, and right up until her last birthday, just a month before she died, we made a big deal of "her" day.

-She was in the hospital that last birthday.
+She was in a Rehab Center.
 I took cupcakes, ice cream and soft drinks, and, with a little help, was able to serve it to her, several of her grandchildren, and a special friend.
-She had a lot of presents to open and, just like a child, she was so excited she had trouble getting them opened without help.
+She had a lot of presents to open and, like a child, she was so excited she had trouble getting them opened without help.

 Four weeks later, she passed away, without ever enjoying any of her new gifts.